-How To Strategize a Style Guide For Your Business
+How To Create a Simple Style Guide For Your Business

 Let’s be honest, there are A LOT of options out there when it comes to narrowing down a pairing of fonts for your business.
 Luckily, our Digital + Social Strategist, Mike, has put together a quick guide to help you wade through the mess, and it can be found here.
 Whether Sans Serif, Serif, Slab, Script or Display…. there are plenty of pleasing typeface combinations to choose from.
 Once you’ve made your choices, it’s time to integrate them into your style guide.
 Another imperative step is to ensure that employees and contractors have ready access to the font files so that they can be easily installed.
 (This means ensuring you own all the proper licensing agreements for each font!)

-If you’re needing some help in this department, Markon’s Owner & Chief Strategist, Kristine, has written just the post for you.
 Try to keep your palette to no more than 3-5 hues, and be sure to have the different color codes included.
 Pantone, CMYK, RGB, and Hex are all relatively easy to uncover.
-Be sure that when choosing your colors, you are creating a cohesive assortment that work well as a whole and don’t just look attractive as stand-alones.
+Be sure that when choosing your colors, you are creating a cohesive assortment that works well as a whole and don’t just look attractive as stand-alones.
 There are plenty of color rules to help in this decision: complementary, triads, shades, monochromatic… utilizing a free service such as Adobe Color is exceptionally helpful in discovering the perfect combination of hues to represent your brand.
 Once you’ve decided on a palette, LOCK IT DOWN and add it to your style guide where it can be accessed by anyone and everyone who might be involved in your brand’s image.

 There are plenty of elements that can be included in your brand’s style guide, and this is by no means a comprehensive list.
 Bottom line: come up with a set of standards and stick to them!
 You’ll be amazed at how a simple three-page guide with just the aforementioned themes will keep the visual identity of your business on track.
 And if it’s still sounding overwhelming, or while reading through the list you’ve found yourself wondering when you’ll find the time to lock any of this down… our team is always more than happy to help!
 It’s kind of our deal.